loyola-chicago-english/graduate-handbook/handbook.md

 The electives may be courses offered by the English department.
 For additional details contact the GPDs of English and Digital Humanities.

-## Other Policies Governing Progress to Degree
+## Other Policies

-### Portfolio Review
+### Minimum GPA

-Because first-year Ph.D. students must register for fall classes before taking the M.A. exam, the department has instituted a portfolio review for all first-year Ph.D. students whose GPA for the fall and spring semesters is below 3.5.
+Students who fall below a grade-point average of 3.00 are placed on academic probation.
+See [Graduate School Academic Policies], under "Probation and Dismissal".

+The Department of English has a more stringent policy for first-year Ph.D. students, as follows.
-Those students must submit a portfolio of three essays (totaling at least 30 pages) to the Director of Graduate Programs the week after spring semester final exams.
+First-year Ph.D. students whose GPA for the fall and spring semesters is below 3.50 must submit a portfolio of three essays (totaling at least 30 pages) to the Director of Graduate Programs the week after spring semester final exams.
 The portfolio must contain a letter to the GPD explaining the challenges the student faced the first year and how the student has responded to those challenges.
-Members of the Graduate Programs Committee will review the portfolio and make a recommendation to the GPD.
+Members of the Graduate Programs Committee review the portfolio and make a recommendation to the GPD, regarding the student's continuation in the Ph.D. program.
-Even if the student is advised not to continue for the Ph.D., he or she will take the M.A. exam in August to complete the M.A. degree.

 ### Time Limits